 Koinonians are not interested in “converting” others to different beliefs, but rather in living a demonstration plot for those values to which we have committed.
 Hopefully, we “preach” through the demonstration plot.
 We do not “put the pressure on” people to become Christian, or “our” kind of Christian, or any certain kind of Christian.
 As St. Francis of Assisi famously said, “Preach the Gospel at all times.
 Use words if necessary.”

 5. I want to join your community after my internship.
 How do I do that?

 The internship is to learn about living in an intentional way no matter what your vocation may be.
 It is a program with a beginning, middle and end.
 While here you’ll get to know Koinonia, learn its workings and culture, fall in love with us (or at least some of us ☺) and give and receive the gifts of community.
 There is almost always a “honeymoon” phase in people’s experiences here, but the honeymoon will end.
 We are not utopia.
 We are not perfect.
 Beyond ideas of utopia and dystopia are understanding, insight, and true community.

-There is the option to apply for a second year as an intern.
-If during your first or second year, you feel called to seek membership in the community, ask the internship coordinator for more information.
+During the term, there is the option to apply for a year-long internship which allows you to extend your time with us.
+If during this year, you feel called to seek membership in the community, ask the internship coordinator for more information.
 The process begins with an application to become a candidate.
-During the time you are a candidate, you and the members mutually discern whether you are called to serve God at and through this particular community.
-If your petition is accepted, you enter the community as a novice.
+During the time you are a candidate, you and the members mutually discern whether you are called to serve God and God’s people at and through this particular community.
+You then may petition for membership and, if accepted, you enter the community as a novice.
 The novitiate period is three years.

 So, as you see, the process is a long one.
 We ask you to fully participate in the internship and not concern yourself with membership.
 If God has called you here for more than the period of your internship, trust and let it unfold.